IBM/charts/repo/ibm-helm/ibm-devopsplan-prod.md

 This guide explains how to configure and use Velero and MinIO to back up and restore your Openshift cluster, including Persistent Volume Claims (PVCs).
 Velero manages backups while MinIO provides S3-compatible storage.

 ### Install Backup and Restore Helm Chart
-**Steps 1.** Download ibm-devopsplan-prod chart from devops-plan repository and unpack it in local directory
+**Steps 1.** Download ibm-devopsplan-prod chart from devops-plan repository and unpack it in local directory.

   ```bash
   helm pull ibm-helm/ibm-devopsplan-prod --untar